Urban rail transit in Canada: Toronto

 GO Transit operates commuter rail services in the Greater Golden Horseshoe, including the metropolitan areas of Toronto, Hamilton, Kitchener, Niagara, Oshawa, Barrie, and Guelph.
 Each of its seven lines terminate at Union Station in downtown Toronto.
 With 217,500 average weekday riders, it is Canada's busiest commuter rail service, and the fifth-busiest in North America.
 As of March 2024, the GO Expansion project is underway and will bring electrification, new trackage, bridges, and tunnels to the system, allowing for two-way all-day service with 15-minute frequencies to sections of five of its lines.

 GO Transit's parent agency, Metrolinx, also operates the Union Pearson Express, an airport rail link between Union Station and Toronto Pearson International Airport.
 It opened in advance of the 2015 Pan American Games, sharing most of its routing with GO's Kitchener line before travelling along a 3.3 km rail spur to the airport.
 At the airport, the line connects with the Terminal Link, a free people mover transporting passenger between the airport's terminals and parking garage.

-The Toronto Transit Commission's 70.5 km subway is Canada's oldest rapid transit system, having opened as the "Yonge subway" in 1954.
+The Toronto Transit Commission's 99.4 km subway is Canada's oldest rapid transit system, having opened as the "Yonge subway" in 1954.
 It is also Canada's busiest system, with 1,603,300 average weekday riders.
-It is an intermodal system, with three subway lines providing service to a total of 70 stations, the most of any Canadian system.
+It is an intermodal system, with three heavy-rail and two light rail lines providing service to a total of 109 stations, the most of any Canadian system.
 The system connects each of Toronto's former municipalities, as well as the suburb of Vaughan.